wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-esb-5.x.x.md

 	!!!
 Note
 	    Once you have imported the Registry Resources into WSO2 Integration Studio, open the resource editor and make sure that the <b>media type</b> of the resource is set properly.
 	    ![Registry Resource Editor](../../assets/img/migration/registry-resource-editor.png)

+-	If you have encrypted data in the ESB 5.0 registry, follow the instructions in [migrating passwords](#migrating-encrypted-passwords)

 ### Migrating artifacts